 One important role that the retail market performs is the reflection of demand price signals back upstream into the wholesale market.
 Without any form of demand elasticity reflected in wholesale demand, market efficiency and competitiveness will be compromised for two reasons:

 Creating a market without market power problems at very peak periods with no demand price response is difficult without near atomistic competition.
-Having demand response reduces the potential for withholding strategies to significantly push up prices – demand bids will set prices lower than the sort of capacity-constrained spike prices that have been seen in California this summer.
+Demand response reduces the potential for withholding strategies to significantly increase prices – demand bids will set prices lower than the sort of capacity-constrained spike prices that have been seen in California this summer.

 A longer-term objective efficiency of restructuring is to increase the capital efficiency of the industry.
 The Cal ISO MSC has used the airline industry as an example.
 Airline deregulation allowed consumers to reflect their willingness to pay in ticket purchase decisions.
 The result has been a great increase in the efficiency of the airline industry, with few half-empty planes being flown to distant destinations.
-Increasing demand responsiveness would allow generating capacity to similarly be used more efficiently.
+Similarly, increasing demand responsiveness would allow generating capacity to be used more efficiently.

 Policy decisions have prevented demand price signals from arising in the wholesale market

 California’s restructuring legislation has stifled the creation of demand elasticity in two significant ways.
-First, it has created insurmountable barriers for retailers (ESPs) to compete within the state.
-These entities were expected to provide the infrastructure and energy management products that would bring demand responsiveness into prominence.
+First, it has created insurmountable barriers t competition by retailers (ESPs) who were expected to provide the infrastructure and energy management products to bring demand responsiveness into prominence.
 Second, the legislation has effectively shielded retail customers from real-time energy price signals.
 The combination has been fatal for the development of an efficient wholesale market:

 The reasons for the weak development of retail competition in California are by now well known.
 The CTC and rate freeze mechanism have created a situation (for the vast majority of load) where no cost savings can be realized by switching to an ESP that competes with the utility to provide energy services.
 Because the California restructuring legislation (AB 1890) has created a structure that effectively freezes retailers out of the California market, there is no robust set of ESPs available to serve the retail customers that are starting to emerge from the rate freeze period (e.g. in San Diego).
 This leaves electricity consumers in the state exposed to price risk once the rate freeze is lifted.